 Why are Drums so Loud?

 - The harder the drummer hits, the louder they sound.
-Hence they depend on the strength of the drummer.

 - The type of music contributes more to the sound of the drums.
 For instance, hard rock encourages competition between the drums and other equipment like guitars.